als10/full-stack-open/part1/courseinfo/README.md

-Solutions for exercises 1.1 and 1.2
+Solutions for exercises 1.1 to 1.5